Whether you should stay friends with your ex or not depends on your previous relationship with them and your future plans.

 On the other hand, those romantic feelings won’t let them think clearly.

 Let’s suppose that you stay friends.
-If any other man or woman would approach you, they would get jealous.
+If you start to seek another relationship, they would get jealous.

 11. Avoid staying friends when ending a toxic relationship